trentlarson/endorser-ch/README.md

 # ... with pkgx:
 pkgx +pnpm.io sh

-mkdir node_modules # so it doesn't search in parent directories pnpm add bent ramda
+# this director is so it does not search in parent directories
+mkdir node_modules
+pnpm add bent ramda

 # This is if you want to get private data.
 (See below, too.)